 - Hold a follow-up meeting

-If you want more MOO tips on trade show planning, check out our guide How to attract people to your event stand
+If you want more MOO tips on trade show planning, check out our guide on how to attract people to your event stand.

 Keep in touch